RippleBytes/RippleBytesDiscordBot/README.md

-Here’s a complete **README.md** for your Django-based Discord bot project with Docker Compose setup:

----

 # **RippleBytes Discord Bot**

 This project is a Django-based Discord bot designed to handle user check-ins, check-outs, break management, and task tracking.
 It includes database integration (PostgreSQL) and is ready for production deployment using Docker Compose.